 Lijiang Ancient Town to Experience Old China

 Lijiang Ancient Town is one of the four remaining ancient destinations in South China.
 The sidewalks of the streets lead you to the stone bridges that flow through the noisy water wheels.
 After spending time admiring the gigantic fishes in the water channels, you will find that the ancient streets are filled with shops, family hotels, restaurants, and bars.
 But the city has not lost any of its old charm.
 The four main streets from Sifang Street Square in the city center are connected to a network of alleys with more than 350 bridges.

 Not too long ago, Dali was a hangout place for travelers.
 It was a kind of commemoration destination in South China for travelers in Western China to spend a few weeks in Erhai Lake.
 But now, the miserable travelers of the ancient past have been replaced by the rapidly growing middle-class and wealthy Chinese travelers.
 While the influx of domestic tourists has exploded in Dalí over the course of the year, still the Bai ethnic minority in Dalí has a good life everyday life.
 And there are many things to explore in the mountains above Erhai Lake, where you can easily eat, drink, and party with Chinese tourists as well.

 Guilin Accommodating Shanhu and Ronghu Lakes

-There is a medieval moat in the city of Guilin is waiting for you.
+There is a medieval moat in the city of Guilin waiting for you.
 Local boats are still operating in the waterways connecting the two lakes of the city, the Shanhu and Ronghu.
-The temples of the sun and the moon light up on the shores of Shanhu lake to fill the illumination of the romantic limestone mountain sights to showcase the landscape.
+The temples of the sun and the moon light up on the shores of Shanhu Lake to fill the illumination of the romantic limestone mountain sights to showcase the landscape.
 This beautiful but old city is a gateway to Guangzhou.
-The city is full of modern amenities and many locals speak English too.
+The city is full of modern amenities, and many locals speak English too.

 Kunming Town on The Banks of Green Lake